USDX Market Cap Reaches $632,827.72 (USDX)

 USDX Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as USDX directly using US dollars.
-Investors seeking to acquire USDX should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+It is usually not currently possible to purchase alternative cryptocurrencies such as USDX directly using U.S. dollars.
+Investors seeking to trade USDX should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase USDX using one of the aforementioned exchanges.

 Receive News & Updates for USDX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for USDX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.